DevtranetHQ/.github/profile/README.md

 My recent work is the Gen Z HackFest 2022 which hosted 2,500+ developers and <a href="https://twitter.com/hashtag/GenZHackfest2022?src=hashtag_click" rel="nofollow">reached over a million </a> individuals from Africa and beyond with support from developer-centric companies like Filecoin.

-## Some final words
+## Join us and build the home for developers and people in tech 👨‍💻🚀

 We know the tech community, and we’re more than excited to spend the next 15-20 years connecting people in tech through Devtranet.
 We can build whatever we dream of with code, turn users into communities, and communities into a network with our third co-founder, **YOU**, yes, _*you*_ contributing to this codebase!

-## Join us and build the home for developers and people in tech 👨‍💻🚀